Master of Science in Nursing (MSN)

 - Bachelor of Science in Nursing from a program accredited regionally and accredited by ACEN, CNEA or CCNE.

 - Evidence of completion of undergraduate health assessment and nursing research with a minimum grade of “C” in both courses.

 - Proof of current, unencumbered licensure to practice as a Registered Nurse.

-- Psychiatric-Mental Health Nurse Practitioner students must have one (1) year of experience (or the equivalent) in psych-mental health within the last 5 years prior to starting the psych-mental health specific theory or practicum courses.
+- Psychiatric-Mental Health Nurse Practitioner students must have one year of experience (or the equivalent) in psych-mental health within the last five years prior to starting the psych-mental health specific theory or practicum courses.

 - A 500-750 word typed essay detailing professional and educational goals

-- Three (3) letters of recommendation from persons who are able to speak of the applicant’s to undertake graduate study; one (1) letter from a nursing faculty from the baccalaureate education is preferred.
+- Three letters of recommendation from persons who are able to speak of the applicant’s ability to undertake graduate study; it is preferred one of those letters be from a nursing faculty from the baccalaureate education.

 - College may request to interview applicant.